jhe274/Jiachen-He.github.io/_pages/about.md

 ⚛️ Engaged in cutting-edge research on optical and magnetic systems, with a focus on the magneto-optic effect, laser frequency stabilization, advanced data acquisition / analysis techniques, and the development of high-precision instrumentation.

 🎓 Currently working on a Ph.D. dissertation that involves developing a **sensitive optical magnetometer using the resonant Faraday effect**.
-Additionally, extensive work has been done on Python-based systems for **synchronous data acquisition** and designing a **Merritt coil system** for active magnetic field cancellation.
+Additionally, extensive work has been done on **laser frequency stabilization**, Python-based systems for **synchronous data acquisition** and designing a **Merritt coil system** to generate compact uniform magnetic field.

 🎯 Driven by a passion for optics, quantum technology, and engineering expertise to streamline scientific workflows.
 Proficient in Python, C++, and a suite of tools, applying them to innovate across hardware and software development while pushing the boundaries of experimental precision.